hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1321_chapter_xii.md

 On Tuesday he came once more to our little camp to the midday meal.
-Towards the end it began to rain heavily enough to prevent his return, and he took up Tod's *History of Rajasthan*, which was lying near, and drifted into talk of Mirâ Bâi.
+Towards the end it began to rain heavily enough to prevent his return, and he took up Tod's *History of Rajasthan*, which was lying near, and drifted into talk of Mirā Bāi.
 "Two-thirds of the national ideas now in Bengal", he said, "have been gathered from this book".

 But the episode of Mira Bai, the queen who would not be queen, but would